godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_Transform>` **inverse** **(** **)**

-Returns the inverse of the transform, under the assumption that the transformation is composed of rotation and translation (no scaling, use affine_inverse for transforms with scaling).
+Returns the inverse of the transform, under the assumption that the transformation is composed of rotation and translation (no scaling, use :ref:`affine_inverse<class_Transform_method_affine_inverse>` for transforms with scaling).

 ----